 - With glass or metal, including ductwork

-- On a wide range of surfaces, including wood.
+- On a wide range of surfaces, including wood, it is an excellent choice for deck substructures.

 Of course, with any tool, there are advantages and disadvantages.
 Let’s start with the pros.